HITB-CyberWeek/proctf-2021/writeups/timecapsule/writeup.md

 In this case, we are interested in characters that reduce the length of the byte string after lowercasing.
 For example `Kelvin Sign (U+212A)` (3 bytes length UTF-8) after lowercasing with `ToLower` becomes simple `Latin Small Letter K (U+006B)` (1-byte length UTF-8).
 This changes the length of the cookie buffer, it becomes larger than the actual written content length, so the subsequent compression and encryption stages use slightly more data from the buffer, which is not overwritten by the serialization.

-And then reuse of buffers opens a possibility of capturing the master encryption key in the tail of the buffer, which is there after the previous reading of the [configuration file](../../services/timecapsule/src/TimeCapsuleWrapper.cs#L21).
+After all reuse of buffers opens a possibility of capturing the master encryption key in the tail of the buffer, which is there after the previous reading of the [configuration file](../../services/timecapsule/src/TimeCapsuleWrapper.cs#L21).
-All of this allows `CRIME` to be used to brute force the master key.
-After that, you can use the key to generate the cookie.
-Logging into the account of the specified author, you can see all the encryption keys for messages.
+All of this allows `CRIME` to be used to brute-force the master key, which can be used to forge the cookie, sign into the specified account and see all the encryption keys for messages.

-Also writing an exploit requires some minimal knowledge of the [LZ4 block format](https://github.com/lz4/lz4/blob/dev/doc/lz4_Block_format.md) used for compression.
+Writing an exploit requires some minimal knowledge of the [LZ4 block format](https://github.com/lz4/lz4/blob/dev/doc/lz4_Block_format.md) used for compression.
 Important notes here are:
 * the minimum length of a match is 4;
 * with matchlength greater than 18 an additional byte is used for storing the length of the match.